 Learn from public relations professionals on how to optimize your social media presence.

-This one-day social media workshop will offer professional development and networking opportunities, featuring interactive conversations led by various professionals in the public relations industry to share ideas and help you optimize your social media presence.
+This one-day social media workshop will offer professional development and networking opportunities, featuring interactive conversations led by various professionals in the public relations industry who will share ideas and help you optimize your social media presence.

-Hosted by the Ohio Northern University chapter of the Public Relations Student Society of America (PRSSA), the one-day workshop for professionals and students will feature Daniel Lemin, head of consulting for Convince & Convert.
+Hosted by the Ohio Northern University chapter of the Public Relations Student Society of America (PRSSA), this workshop will feature Brandon Daniels, communications specialist at Marathon Petroleum Corporation.

-Discounted price of $300 for groups of 3 or more
+- Discounted price of $100 per person for groups of three or more